SiddhantAttavar/Mini-Projects/README.md

  - Prisoner Card Problem: A Monte Carlo simulation to find the optimal strategy for a game
  - Pythagorean Tree: A program to draw a Pythagorean tree.
 Read more about it [here](https://en.wikipedia.org/wiki/Pythagoras_tree_(fractal))
  - Range Divisible by 3: A program to find all the numbers in a given range, which are divisible by 3
+ - Resign Bot: A chess bot that resigns upon starting the game.
+Written as an entry for [this contest.](https://github.com/soum-c/chess-contest-api)
  - Rock Paper Scissors: A program to play a game of Rock, Paper, Scissors
  - Score Modifier: A simple program to edit the values of a html table
  - Serpinski Triangle 2: A program to draw a Serpinski Triangle.
 Read more about it [here](https://en.wikipedia.org/wiki/Serpinski_triangle)